On factorization and vector bundles of conformal blocks from vertex algebras: Examples

 \subsection{Exceptional $W$-algebras}

-Arakawa \cite{ArakawaC2W} shows that a large number of simple $W$-algebras, including all the minimal series principal $W$-algebras \cite{EFKW} and the exceptional $W$-algebras of Kac-Wakimoto \cite{KW08}, are $C_2$-cofinite.
-He proves that the minimal series principal $W$-algebras and a large subclass of exceptional affine $W$-algebras are rational \cite{arakawa2013rationality}, \cite{ArakawaRatW}, \cite{arakawa2019rationality} and satisfy property $(1)$.
+Arakawa \cite{ArakawaC2W} has shown that a large class of simple $W$-algebras are $C_2$-cofinite, including the minimal series principal $W$-algebras \cite{EFKW} and the exceptional $W$-algebras of Kac-Wakimoto \cite{KW08}.
+Moreover, the minimal series principal $W$-algebras and a large subclass of exceptional affine $W$-algebras are rational \cite{arakawa2013, ArakawaRatW, arakawa2019rationality}.